kevin218/Eureka/docs/source/ecf.rst

 isplots_S5
 ''''''''''
 Sets how many plots should be saved when running Stage 5.
 A full description of these outputs is available here: :ref:`Stage 5 Output <s5-out>`

+nbin_plot
+'''''''''
+The number of bins that should be used for figures 5104 and 5304.
+Defaults to 100.

 hide_plots
 ''''''''''